Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

 \begin{lemma}[Mutual information over very noisy continuous-discrete channels] Let $X$ be a random variable with pdf $P_X$ and let $Y,Z$ be discrete random variables that satisfy the Markov chain: $Y - X - Z$.
 Moreover, let $X\to Y$ and $X\to Z$ be two continuous-discrete $\epsilon_Y/1$ and $\epsilon_Z/1$ channels given by $P_{Y|X}$ and $P_{Z|X}$, respectively.
 Then, the following asymptotic expression holds:

-\end{lemma} This shows that near zero rate, the mutual information over the continuous-discrete $\epsilon/1$ test channel is also linear in the number of descriptions, as was the case for the AWGN channel as well as for the discrete-discrete $\epsilon/1$ test channel.
+\end{lemma} \begin{IEEEproof} See the appendix. \end{IEEEproof} This shows that near zero rate, the mutual information over the continuous-discrete $\epsilon/1$ test channel is also linear in the number of descriptions, as was the case for the AWGN channel as well as for the discrete-discrete $\epsilon/1$ test channel.